Updated: Sep 7

-Are Service Bookings different from Service Agreements?
+Are NDIS Service Bookings different from Service Agreements?

 With the contest of NDIS services, a service booking is a process that is completed on the portal and is a process by which a service provider books or locks the funds after the agreement is signed.

-Such bookings are done by NDIS registered provider for a particular service item as per the scope and volume of services agreed within the agreement; so that the provider can reserve the funds until the agreement expiry.
+Such bookings are done by NDIS registered provider for a particular service item as per the scope and volume of services agreed within the agreement; so that the provider can reserve the funds until the agreement expires.

-For the plans that are plan managed, service bookings are done by your plan manager.
+For the plans that are plan-managed, service bookings are done by your plan manager.
 This type of booking by the plan manager is done at a category level as opposed to a line item level, offering greater flexibility for participants to change services within a category without having to make adjustments to the agreements.